streed/facebookGroupArchive/README.md

 Once the feed items are in both databases they are searchable from the page and displayable.
 There is a simple voting system in place to allow for better sorting of posts in the search results.
 Higher upvoted items will be given more precedence over items with less votes or downvotes.

 If a feed item reaches a certain threshold in terms of downvotes then the item will go into limbo.
 At this point it can be deleted, which effectively hides it from search results.

+To setup and run.
+Install all of the python dependencies from the `requirements.txt`.
+Next setup RethinkDB and Elasticsearch.
+Then finally install and setup RethinkDB's elasticsearch plugin (https://github.com/rethinkdb/elasticsearch-river-rethinkdb).
+In their QuickStart change the `blog` database to `facebookindex`